ntopulos/CurrencyConverterECB/README.md

 Usage
 -----

 MySQL table is needed to store the exchange rates.
-All rates are relative to 1 EUR.
+All rates are relative to 1 EUR:

 ```mysql
 CREATE TABLE IF NOT EXISTS `currency_exchange` (